-1) IDC Mandate
+2) IDC Mandate

 The IDC mandate is to proactively maximise its development impact through effective and sustainable industrial development, not only in South Africa but across the continent.
 Core to this mandate is the creation of sustainable direct and indirect employment through industrialisation and contributing to an inclusive economy.
-Inclusivity efforts target funding blackowned companies, black industrialists, women and youthempowered enterprises.
+Inclusivity efforts target funding black-owned companies, black industrialists, women and youth-empowered enterprises.
 At the same time, the IDC needs to ensure its long-term sustainability through prudent financial and human capital management, whilst safeguarding the natural environment.

-2) Historical Context
+3) Historical Context

-The IDC, particularly in the last five years, adopted a proactive investment approach (Project Evolve) through targeting priority value chains and sectors for increased industrial impact.
+The IDC, particularly in the last five years, adopted a proactive investment approach through targeting priority value chains and sectors for increased industrial impact.
 In this regard, several achievements have been recorded:

-- Substantial increase in IDC's funding approvals from R11.5 bn in 2015, peaking at R16.7 bn in 2018, with 63% towards the priority value chains and sectors; - Funding investments resulted in 96 662 jobs to be created/saved; - The Corporation also recorded substantial funding support to targeted groups (Black Industrialists: R24,9 bn, youth: R5,96 bn and women entrepreneurs: R11,5 bn respectively); and - Significant investments such as BAIC vehicle assembly and contribution to the Renewable Energy IPP Programme.
+- Substantial increase in IDC's funding approvals from R11.5 bn in 2015, peaking at R16.7 bn in 2018, with 63% towards the priority value chains and sectors; - Funding investments resulted in 96 662 jobs to be created/saved;

+- The Corporation also recorded substantial funding support to targeted groups (Black Industrialists: R24.9 bn, youth: R6.0 bn and women entrepreneurs: R11.5 bn respectively); and - Significant investments such as BAIC vehicle assembly and contribution to the Renewable Energy IPP Programme.

-However, due to a protracted challenging economic environment, which started in December 2013, IDC has had to play a countercyclical role in line with what is expected of DFIs in such conditions with ca 13% of IDC's funding approvals for distressed clients, mainly in mining and metals, CTFLs, Agroprocessing) - sectors hardest hit by the economic downturn.
-As a result of the unfavourable environment, portfolio risks and countercyclical investment key financial metrics of the IDC trending in a negative direction.
+However, due to a protracted challenging economic environment, which started in December 2013, IDC has had to play a countercyclical role in line with what is expected of DFIs in such conditions with c.a.
+13% of IDC's funding approvals for distressed clients, mainly in mining and metals, CTFLs and agro-processing - sectors hardest hit by the economic downturn.
+As a result of the unfavourable environment, portfolio risks and countercyclical investment, key financial metrics of the IDC trended in a negative direction.

-3) Strategic Review
+4) 2019 Strategic Review

-With South Africa's GDP growing at only 1.5% average per annum from 2011 to 2018, versus the NDP's goal of 5.4% and an unemployment rate of 29.1% versus the NDP's goal of 14% by 2030 - the imperative for "an IDC that continues to fulfil its mandate" remains relevant.
-Growth is likely to remain subdued in the short to medium term, with real GDP projected to expand, on average, by only 1.7% per year over the outlook period (IDC Base Case).
+With South Africa's GDP having grown at an average of only 1.5% per year from 2011 to 2019, versus the NDP goal of 5.4%, and an unemployment rate of 30.1% in the first quarter of 2020 versus the NDP goal of 14% by 2030, it is imperative that IDC continue fulfilling its developmental mandate.
+Growth is likely to remain subdued in the medium-term, with real GDP projected to expand, on average, by only 0.4% per year over the outlook period (IDC Base Case), pulled down by a deep recession in 2020.